teamniteo/handbook/work-process.md

  * people who can commit most of their time to the sprint work have a "double fingers" icon

+### Scrum Recommendations

+After issue/user story/pull request is getting close to being completed people should go on zoom and discuss what else needs to be fixed.
+We don't want to see long PR discussions on GitHub.
+The **author** of the issue/user story/pull request should ping people on slack and get them on zoom to polish things.

+Every user story that first needs additional research should have automatically higher story points.

+Every day on stand-up scrum master should screen share and go through all the user stories that are *in progress*.
+He/She should ask the team `What can we close today?`.

+Developers should be more involved in marketing/support related user stories.
+When a user story is created the author should assign a developer (one or more) from whom he/she thinks he/she will be able to get the technical details about the user story.
+Then that developer (one or more) should update the detailed technical description of the user story.
+Developers should also try to find different, easier solutions for the problem that this user story will solve, and present them to the author of the user story.

 ### Useful Lists

  * My open issues -> check this list daily!: [click!](https://github.com/issues/assigned)